vivek9142/webpack5App/README.md

 so we need to change babel.config so that it run react-refresh/babel plugin only in dev mode.so we will push this plugin only in dev mode. same we need to do in webpack config.

+## Build Dev command error bug fix

+when we try to run command build-dev we will run into error

+"[ReactRefreshPlugin] Hot Module Replacement (HMR) is not enabled!
+React Refresh requires HMR to function properly"

+so what we're doing so far, is node_env we're checking with prod if its not prod so we're going to do reactRefreshWebpackPlgin, so we only want this when we're doing webpack dev-server and live-reloading, we don't want that on build dev.htorealoadingwebpack plugin is not loading in this and so the reactrefreshWebpackPlugin is relying on it so popping out the error.

+we can set another env variable and check against it in webpack.config